 Conor Chaplin had been earmarked to make way for Michael Smith at Luton before the issuing of his ban.

 The teenager collected a fifth yellow card of the season during Saturday’s 1-1 draw at Cheltenham.

-During his one-match absence, Paul Cook has confirmed Smith will be charged with leading the Blues’ line at Kenilworth Road tomorrow night (7.45pm).
+During his one-match absence, Paul Cook has confirmed Smith will be charged with leading the Blues’ line at Kenilworth Road tonight (7.45pm).

 Pompey’s boss insists the summer recruit had been informed before the Cheltenham fixture that he would subsequently be starting against Nathan Jones’ side.

 Cook had pencilled Chaplin in for a substitute role following nine successive league starts.

 That option was removed, though, after the Worthing youngster’s second-half booking for dissent on Saturday.

 But the Blues manager is adamant the time was right for Chaplin to be handed a breather.